MEDSCI 202 : Microbiology and Immunology

 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

-For this course, you can expect 30 hours of lectures, 8 two-hour labs, 25 hours of reading and thinking about the content and 60 hours of work on assignments and/or test preparation.
+For this course, you can expect 30 hours of lectures, eight 2-hour labs, 25 hours of reading and thinking about the content and 60 hours of work on assignments and/or test preparation.

-Lectures will be available as recordings, but attendance is encouraged.
+Lectures will be available as recordings the day after the lecture, but attendance is strongly encouraged.
 Other learning activities including labs will not be available as recordings.

 The course will not include live online events.

-Attendance on campus is required for the test/exam.
+Attendance on campus is required for the tests.

 The activities for the course are scheduled as a standard weekly timetable.